4 political questions after Trump's second arraignment on criminal charges

 Expect Trump's team to file lots of motions with the goal of dismissing the cases, but also to hold the ball out, hoping he wins the presidency again and potentially takes steps to shut down these cases and investigations.

-One thing is clear — Tuesday's indictment isn't the end of this story.
+One thing is clear — Tuesday's arraignment isn't the end of this story.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.